mediacloud/backend/doc/story_processing_flows.markdown

 CoreNLP Annotator
 -----------------

-The corenlp annotators are responsible for generating annotations using the stanford corenlp library for stories belonging to some media sources.
-The extractor queues a corenlp annotation job for each extracted story in a media source marked for annotation.
-The actual corenlp generation is performed by a separate machine running a web service on top of the stanford corenlp libraries.
-More information on the corenlp annotation process [here](corenlp.markdown).
+The CoreNLP annotators are responsible for generating annotations using the stanford CoreNLP library for stories belonging to some media sources.
+The extractor queues a CoreNLP annotation job for each extracted story in a media source marked for annotation.
+The actual CoreNLP generation is performed by a separate machine running a web service on top of the stanford CoreNLP libraries.
+More information on the CoreNLP annotation process [here](corenlp.markdown).

 Processed Stories ID
 --------------------